lovrovrazic/BridgesReconstruction/README.md

 python BridgeReconstruction.py 25 data/TM_463_104.las  out
 ```

 The first argument sets the D value, which is the density of the points.
 Second argument sets the input .las file.
-And the third argument sets the folder to where the .las files with new points will bre stored.
+And the third argument sets the folder to where the `.las` files with new points will be stored.

+The script also needs topology files stored in directory `shapefiles/TN_CESTE_L.*` from [egp.gu.gov.si](https://egp.gu.gov.si/egp/).